zoemeziere/Common_gardens_2024/README.md

 The repository is organised into two main sections:

+1. Data - Raw and processed data used for analyses

+2. Scripts - Bash and R Scripts used for analyses

  **A. Variant calling for host whole genome sequence data**
    Scripts for processing raw sequencing reads, variant calling, and quality control.